igrorp/pre-miRNA-plot/README.md

 <h1 align="center" id="welcome-to-pre-mirna-plot-manual">Welcome to pre-miRNA-plot manual!</h1>
 <p></p>
 <p>Pre-miRNA-plot is a program for generating multiple custom images of miRNA precursors based on RNAfold and RNAplot.
-It allows you to highlight the miRNA location within the precursor and obtain general and practical information about your data, so you can filter it or use it in publications.
-You can see the information in this tutorial in a more visual way in the <a href="https://github.com/igrorp/pre-miRNA-plot/blob/mastee.pdf">documentation</a> file.</p>
+It allows you to highlight the miRNA location within the precursor and obtain general and practical information about your data, so you can filter it or use it in publications.</p>
 <ol>
 <li><a href="#1-configuration">Configuration</a><br>
 1.1 <a href="#11-python">Python</a><br>